The McLaughlin Group: Syndication

-McLaughlin's final episode
+Final episode

 In the final months of the show's run, McLaughlin took a smaller role in the panel's weekly discussions due to health issues and a wavering voice.
 The McLaughlin Group recorded its last episode on August 12, 2016 without him on camera.
 It was the only episode he missed in the original run's 34-year history, although his voice introduced the week's issues via pre-recorded voiceovers.
 The episode began with a written statement from McLaughlin, which read:

 Panelist Pat Buchanan then began the episode by saying, "This is our first time in 34 years that our distinguished leader Dr. McLaughlin is not in his chair and we miss him.
 But let's get on with the show."
 Buchanan, Eleanor Clift, Clarence Page, and Tom Rogan recorded the show without a moderator.
 Rogan closed the episode by saying, "On behalf of the panel, we want to say to John that we're thinking of you and you have our very best."

 Four days after the recording of the last episode, John McLaughlin died at the age of 89 on August 16, 2016.
 On August 18, 2016, WTTW's chief content officer Dan Soles announced that The McLaughlin Group had ended production.
 He told The Hollywood Reporter in a statement, "This long-running political commentary and discussion show was consistently an audience favorite, and we will miss this important contribution to our political coverage.
 WTTW is proud to have brought the series, and Dr. McLaughlin, to the PBS system."

 Revival

+The program was revived January 7, 2018 – retaining McLaughlin's name posthumously – reuniting the same panelists from the later years of the original run, joined by Tom Rogan as host.

+Airing on WJLA-TV in Washington, D.C. during its first few months, and then available only online through December 30, 2018.
+The revival went into hiatus from January 4, 2019 through August 30, 2019, but returned to the air on Maryland Public Television on September 6, 2019.
+The show began airing nationally on PBS in the United States on January 3, 2020.
+It again went into hiatus after its broadcast of December 25, 2020.